nixworks/public/news/2016/07/14/index.md

 ##### United States Supreme Court
 ### [United States Supreme Court Justice Ruth Bader Ginsburg apologizes for remarks she made earlier in the week to a number of news outlets criticizing presumptive Republican presidential nominee Donald Trump. ](/news/2016/07/14/united-states-supreme-court-justice-ruth-bader-ginsburg-apologizes-for-remarks-she-made-earlier-in-the-week-to-a-number-of-news-outlets-crit.md)
-_Context: United States Supreme Court, Ruth Bader Ginsburg, Donald Trump_
+_Context: Ruth Bader Ginsburg, Donald Trump, United States Supreme Court_

 ##### May ministry
 ### [Elizabeth Truss is named Secretary of State for Justice and first ever female Lord Chancellor of the United Kingdom as former chancellor Michael Gove is ousted from the cabinet. ](/news/2016/07/14/elizabeth-truss-is-named-secretary-of-state-for-justice-and-first-ever-female-lord-chancellor-of-the-united-kingdom-as-former-chancellor-mic.md)